 The cars didn't run most of the time, so they had to be pushed down hills in order to get them to move.
 Moreover, the cameras used to film the cars were undercranked in order to perpetuate the illusion that they were moving faster.

-Producer Roger Corman challenged popular YouTube channel CinemaSins to make a sin video on one of his films, Death Race 2000 being the film.
+Producer Roger Corman challenged popular YouTube channel CinemaSins to make a sin video on one of his films, this film being the one.
 CinemaSins is a channel that nitpicks and criticizes many movies for entertainment.

 The film retains only the basic premises of the original short story by Ib Melchior; the characters and incidents are all different.
 The story focuses on just one mechanic and driver, and one anti-racer.
 In particular, it does not include the President or the special driver Frankenstein.